motopress/getwid/readme.txt

 == Description ==

-> Please note: Due to the ever-evolving nature of Gutenberg, Getwid is in beta.

 Getwid is a collection of 24+ comprehensive Gutenberg blocks that greatly extends the library of existing core blocks.

 It's brought to you by MotoPress - a trusted WordPress developer with more than six years of experience of creating WordPress tools for content building.